eventphone/ywsd/README.md

 In addition to this, stage2 uses the cdrbuild module to keep track of calls that are currently active at an extension.
 It tracks the number of calls currently active on a device as well as the callids (uuid4).
 Call id tracking is used to ensure that a single call does not lead to a device ringing twice on the same call.
-Duplicate call are filtered here.
+The duplicate call is filtered here.
 The number of active calls is used to signal busy if call waiting is deactivated for the extension.
 If call waiting is active, the extension will be called independent of whether the line is currently busy or not.

-So please note that stage2 needs a particular configuration of the `cdrbuild` and `register` module in Yate in order to work correctly.
+So please note that stage2 needs a particular configuration of the `cdrbuild` and `register` module in Yate to work correctly.
 See instructions below.

 ## Getting started

 Ywsd uses a PostgeSQL database backend that is accessed via the asyncio aiopg module.
-As a consequence, a minimal test setup needs a postgres database and all python packages from requirements.txt installed.
-For production deployments, cached routing results should be stored in a redis instance.
-For development purposes, the simple python built-in dictionary based cache suffices.
+As a consequence, a minimal test setup needs a Postgres database and all python packages from requirements.txt installed.
+For production deployments, cached routing results should be stored in a Redis instance.
+For development purposes, the simple python built-in dictionary-based cache suffices.

 Next, a `routing_engine.yaml` configuration file needs to be created.
-You can see the example file that ships with this repository to get a feeling how it could look like.
+You can see the example file that ships with this repository to get a feeling of how it could look like.

 Once the configuration is complete, the database can be setup.
 Run `ywsd_init_db --config <your_config> --stage1` to bootstrap the stage1 routing database.
 Then run `ywsd_init_db --config <your_config> --stage2` to bootstrap the stage2 routing database.

 In principle, your ywsd instance is now ready to go.
-In order to actually route something, for sure, the database needs to be populated with extensions.
+To actually route something, for sure, the database needs to be populated with extensions.

-If you want to test ywsd without a running Yate, you may use the web server only mode.
+If you want to test ywsd without a running Yate, you may use the webserver only mode.
 Start ywsd with
 ```
 ywsd_engine --config <your_config> --web-only
 ```
-Ywsd then starts without connecting to a Yate and just offers the web server on the configured interface/port.
-You can then ask for a sample routing and will get the results in json form.
+Ywsd then starts without connecting to a Yate and just offers the webserver on the configured interface/port.
+You can then ask for a sample routing and will get the results in JSON form.
 Depending on your test data, results can look like this:
 ```
 curl http://localhost:9000/stage1\?caller\=2001\&called\=4711 | jq .